creativepuru/DSA-Python/README.md

 - Join our community of learners, enthusiasts, and experienced programmers.
 Contribute your own code implementations, share your insights, and engage in discussions to foster a collaborative learning environment.

-### 🌟 Let's embark on this exciting journey of mastering DSA with Python!
-### Happy coding! 🚀💻

 <br> </br>

 # Feedback & Contributions
-If you have any suggestions for improving the code or adding new notebooks, feel free to submit a pull request.
+### If you have any suggestions for improving the code or adding new notebooks, feel free to submit a pull request.
 We welcome contributions from the community.

 - Fork the project
 - Create a new branch (git checkout -b feature/awesome-feature)